un3481/ts-misc/README.md

 ### Super Guard
 One of the main goals of this library is to make Type-Guards simple (while keeping them compile-time correct).
 This is accomplished by the use of the `is` export.

-The `is` export is a Proxy object that generates Type-Guards programatically and allows developers to modify and improve existing Type-Guards.
-The type definition for this export is `SuperGuard`, because it add new functionalities for standard Type-Guards.
+The `is` export is a Proxy object that generates Type-Guards programmatically and allows developers to modify and improve existing Type-Guards.
+Although it's main function is generating dynamic Type-Guards, the type definitions for those must be known at compile time.
+The type for this export is `SuperGuard` because it adds new functionalities for the standard Type-Guards.

 It can be used as following: